mttcrn/polimi-CSE-notes/Advanced Operating Systems - Theory.md

 Allocating and freeing data structures is one of the most common operations inside any kernel.
 The buddy allocator, while efficient for larger allocations, is not ideal for these smaller structures due to potential internal fragmentation and the need for synchronization via locks, causing potential bottlenecks under heavy load.
 To address these limitations, Linux employs additional mechanisms:
-- **Quicklist**: avoids unnecessary overhead in managing paging-related allocations caching frequently used pages.
+- **Quicklist**: allow the kernel to quickly recycle memory blocks by caching frequently used pages related to paging allocations, avoiding unnecessary overhead from repeatedly returning memory to the lower-level allocator (like the buddy allocator).
 - **Slab allocator**: more efficient for fixed-size allocation patterns, reducing fragmentation and minimizing lock contention.
   It pre-allocates memory in chunks (**slabs**).
 When an object of that type is needed, it can be quickly allocated from a pre-existing slab, reducing the overhead of frequent allocations.
   It provides two main classes of caches: